-To improve the user’s ability to scan the list, be selective about which information you show, and choose a layout that helps the user browse items quickly.
-For items the user might skim, consider showing more items on screen by using a narrower image for each item.
+To improve the user’s ability to scan the list, be selective about which information you show.
+With Echo Spot, the user can only see one list item at a time regardless of the list template chosen, but with Echo Show, ensure that you choose a layout that helps the user browse items quickly.
+For items the user might skim, consider showing more items on screen for the Echo Show by using a narrower image for each item.
 When the user needs to study the details of each item, for example when choosing a recipe, consider using a wider image.

 - Vertical lists on Echo Show